johnjago/johnjago.com/content/work-journal/_index.md

 +++
 title = 'Work journal'
-description = 'My work journal is a 90 day experiment where I try to make a living building a product of my own, sharing every step along the way.
-Many successful companies and products exist, but how did they get there?
-The early stories are hard to find, and even more rarely are they recorded in great detail.'
+description = 'This was a series where I wrote daily for the first 90 days of building a bootstrapped, indie software product that can eventually become a business, both as a means of reflection, and to share what it’s like for anyone who is thinking of doing the same.'
 +++